-The Southern Rural Route is in a semi-rural neighborhood of one to twenty acres in Jacksonville, Florida (Zone 9b).
-Many of the neighbors have created family compounds but are living ordinary, suburban lives.
-The more interesting neighbors are doing the “rural thing” in some way — vegetable gardens, chickens or other critters.
+The Southern Rural Route is in a neighborhood of one to twenty acres in Jacksonville, Florida (Zone 9a).
+The country road it’s on is barely paved and not wide enough for two cars to pass coming and going.
+Five of the neighbors have lived on the route for 30+ years creating family compounds and living ordinary lives.
+The more interesting neighbors are doing the “rural thing” in some way — vegetable gardens, chickens and other critters.

 Take the Garden Walking Tour of Southern Rural Route here.

-Mr. Beekeeper – has a wife, grown children, and a dog named Chance.
+Mr. Beekeeper – has a wife, grown children, and a couple of weiner dogs.
 For years, he had chickens but now keeps bees at his house and at the blueberry farm down the road which also has some cows.
 In his vegetable garden, Mr. Beekeeper doesn’t hill up his rows or weed, but amending his soil with all that chicken poop makes him the most successful veggie gardener in the ‘hood.

-Country Boy – has a wife, two barking dogs, can’t hear worth a sow’s ear, and welds stuff.
+Country Boy – has a wife, grown children, two barking dogs, can’t hear worth a sow’s ear, and welds stuff.

-Mr. Golf Cart – has a wife (Mrs. Golfcart), and until January 2013, a 300-pound pet pig who showed up in the dog’s cage when still a baby.
+Mr. Golf Cart and Mrs. Golf — until January 2013, they had a 300-pound pet pig who showed up in the dog’s cage when still a baby.
 The dog seemed quite happy with him so Mr. Golf Cart allowed him to stay on as “Piggie.”
-He might have been better served with a less obvious name like Bacon.
+I never liked that name and felt Piggie might have been better served with a less obvious name like Bacon.
 Not that he ever became bacon.
 Piggie died of old age.
 Mr. Golfcart’s daughter, Georgie Golfcart, lives next door on the same 5-acre property.
-Mr. Golf Cart makes house calls in his golf cart and generally supervises whatever is going on in the ‘hood.
+Mr. Golf Cart spends a lot of time mowing his 5 acres.
+The rest of the time he dons his “Security” cap, hops in his golf cart and patrols our neighborhood to supervise whatever is going on.